canjs/can-connect-ndjson/docs/can-connect-ndjson.md

 ```

 #### 4. Use your `can-connect` methods on your model.
-`getList` noq supports a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) response object, which will be pushed into the list instance as JavaScript objects.
+`getList` now supports a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) response object, which will be pushed into the list instance as JavaScript objects.
 Each item in the list represents one line of your NDJSON data.

 ```js
 let todoItemPromise = Todo.getList({}); //GET request returns a promise that resolves to one line of your NDJSON stream at a time.